Tipton Community School District

 The Tipton Community School District is a rural public school district located in Tipton, Iowa.
 It serves 834 students and comprises one elementary school (K-5), one middle school (6-8), and one high school(9-12).
 Its stated focus is on developing the total student in a full range of academic and extra curricular offerings.
-The school has a staff of over fifty professional educators whose stated values are education, student achievement, and student growth.
+The school has a staff of over fifty teachers.
 Tipton's educational program is anchored by the basics and music, art, and physical education which are all considered essential at every educational level.
 K-12 special education and Talented and Gifted programs are also available.
 Media centers and computer labs exist in each attendance center to assist in curriculum delivery.
 All classrooms are computer and telephone networked with every other school within the district.

+The district includes Tipton and the Rochester census-designated place.